CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ## Business Application
+An interesting application of random circuit sampling addressed in this cohort project is secure communication.
+The communication protocol can be used by any individuals, companies, governments, and militaries demanding high-level communication security.
+We provide more detailed description about the business application [here](./Business_Application_team23.md)

 For each week, your team is asked to complete a Business Application.
 Questions you will be asked are:

 * Explain to a layperson the technical problem you solved in this exercise.